HPxpat/ftpmap/README.md

 #### FTP-Map is open source and free, Please help me with:

 * Send bug reports.
-* Code!, we need more featuers.
+* Code! we need more featuers.
 * More fingerprints!

 About